… about the beauty of Piankhi?

 With the passing of Kashta, his son Piankhi began to rule from his Cushite capital of Napata around 751 BC.
 In the 21st year of his reign, Piankhi received pleas for help from princes and military commanders in Egypt.
 “The military officials at Thebes implored Piankhi to protect the domains of Amon against the intruder”.
 The intruder referred to here is Tefnakhte, a Libyan prince.
 Evidently the number of soldiers at Thebes were not enough to deal with the Libyan and Asiatic threat.
 After daily pleas from the Egyptians at Thebes, Piankhi decided to act.
-Let us now hear the words of beautiful Piankhi, as written on his Stela6 (a massive slab of dark-gray granite, nearly 6 feet high and 4 feet 7.5 inches wide and about 1 foot 5 inches thick, written in impeccable hieroglyphics):
+Let us now hear the words of beautiful Piankhi, as written on his Stela6 (a massive slab of dark-gray granite, nearly 6 feet high and 4 feet 7.5 inches wide and about 1 foot 5 inches thick, written in impeccable hieroglyphics shown as the first image at the end of this post):

 His first act was to send orders to, “the princes and commanders of the army who were in Egypt … “Hasten into battle line, engage in battle, surround …., capture its people, its cattle, its ships upon the river.
 Let not the peasants go forth to the field, let not the plowmen plow, beset the frontier of the Hare nome, fight against it daily.
 “Then they did so.”
 (Victory Stela)

 They were to hold down the fort until reinforcement got there.
-Piankhi’s instructions to the solders he sent to Egypt are instructive:
+Piankhi’s instructions to the solders he sent to Egypt are indeed instructive: